yegor256/blog/_drafts/2000/jan/2000-01-01-performance.md

 }
 {% endhighlight %}

-I think, these 10 qualities attributes a good designer:
+I think, these seven qualities attributes a good designer:

  * assumes everybody is a newbie and writes accordingly *